Do you ever dream about buying a home in Spain or Portugal, but believe that it must be far too expensive?

 If you don’t need all of these facilities to be so close to you, then going for a cheaper alternative location can really make sense.
 There are some inconveniences of course.
 The novelty of walking up and down the steep streets can wear off after a while and they are usually too narrow to park a car.
 So, if you have bad knees or really don’t like hills, or having the car parked too far from the house, then forget it.
 Also, building standards were not so high when these houses were built and some of the houses could have structural or maintenance problems due to neglect.

-To conclude, this is not for everybody, and it’s very important to have a condition or building survey carried out by a reputable firm of Chartered Surveyors such as Spain Survey Company.
+To conclude, this is not for everybody, and it’s very important to have a condition or building survey carried out by a reputable firm of Chartered Surveyors such as Villa Surveyors.
 This should be undertaken prior to paying a deposit, thereby considerably reducing the risk of making an expensive mistake.
 As long as you do this you should be fine.
 So, if you feel inspired, and you are not daunted by walking up the slopes, why not get onto the web now and start searching for your new home up in the hills of Spain or Portugal?

 - EXPLAINED: The grey skies and punishing hot winds which arrived on Spain’s Costa del Sol today - 12 Jul, 2019 @ 22:06